Breach of Contract Lawyer in Los Angeles, California

 If you have entered into an agreement for the purchase of goods or services, you expect that all parties will keep their word and abide by the terms of the agreement.
 When one or more of the parties to your contract fails to perform as anticipated, you want an experienced lawyer to protect your interests, one who has successfully helped others in similar circumstances.

 At the law office of Fisher & Talwar, we represent businesses and individuals in a wide range of contract matters, including breach of contract and anticipatory repudiation claims.
 Our experienced breach of contract attorney works closely with expert witnesses and investigators with the understanding that no two cases are the same and that every case requires meticulous preparation and a creative strategy in order to obtain the desired results.
 We will help you successfully use alternative means of dispute resolution, including mediation or arbitration, to resolve disputes prior to trial, if doing so is in your best interest.
 For your initial consultation, please e-mail us or call (213) 891-0777.

 Helping Businesses and Individuals with Breach of Contract Claims

 Contrary to common understanding, two or more parties can enter into a binding contract without any complex legal language or anything in writing.
 Contracts can be oral or written and can be express or implied.

 The minimum requirements to be contractually bound are simple, including:

 - An agreement (generally referred to as an offer and acceptance) between two or more people.

 - Supported by consideration.
-Consideration refers to promising to do something that you are not obligated to do or refraining from doing something that you have a legal right to do.
+Consideration refers to promising to do something that you are not obligated to do or refrain from doing something that you have a legal right to do.
 Consideration must be mutual.
 This generally requires each party to give up something as such, a promise to provide a gift does not qualify as a valid contract even if it is in writing.